 How Cloud Governance Supports Long-Term Growth

-Strong governance helps organizations grow their cloud environments in a more predictable and controlled way.
+Strong governance helps organizations grow their cloud environments in a more predictable and controlled way, since without it, cloud environments tend to become expensive, inconsistent, and difficult to manage.

 Organizations that invest in governance are better positioned to: